liftbridge-io/liftbridge/documentation/client_implementation.md

 }
 ```

-The `Subscribe` RPC can be sent to either the leader or a random ISR replica of the stream the client wants to subscribe to.
-By default, it should subscribe to the leader.
-A `ReadISRReplica` option must be enabeld on the subscribe request in order to subscribe to an ISR replica.
+The `Subscribe` RPC can be sent to either the leader or a random ISR replica of
+the partition the client wants to subscribe to.
+By default, it should subscribe
+to the leader.
+A `ReadISRReplica` option must be enabled on the subscribe
+request in order to subscribe to an ISR replica.

-Either subscribing to leader (by default) or ISR replica, the address  should be determined by [fetching the
+Whether subscribing to the leader (by default) or a random ISR replica, the
+address should be determined by [fetching the metadata](#fetchmetadata) from
-metadata](#fetchmetadata) from the cluster.
-This metadata can (and should) be
+the cluster.
+This metadata can (and should) be cached in the client.
+It's
-cached in the client.
-It's recommended `Subscribe` use [connection
+recommended `Subscribe` use [connection pooling](#connection-pooling) since
-pooling](#connection-pooling) since each `Subscribe` call will involve a
-long-lived gRPC connection to a different server.
+each `Subscribe` call will involve a long-lived gRPC connection to a different
+server.

 When the subscription stream is created, the server sends an empty message to
 indicate the subscription was successfully created.
 Otherwise, an error is sent